 The formation of the club

-Sussex CC is generally held to have been formed when the Rev. George Langdon, the first secretary, sent out a circular to invite a number of gentlemen to a meeting to adopt a set of rules for the new club.
+Sussex CC is generally held to have been formed when George Langdon, the first secretary, sent out a circular to invite a number of gentlemen to a meeting to adopt a set of rules for the new club.
 The Brighton Gazette reported on the first meeting of the club at Pegg’s Hotel on 4th April, saying that ‘’We hail with pleasure the formation of a club on so respectable a footing for the promotion of this truly English game.’’

 In 1848, following the closure of Ireland’s Gardens, the club moved to a ground by the sea at Hove.
 The ground was called the Brunswick Ground and was the home of Sussex until it in turn closed in 1871 and the club moved to its current location in Eaton Road.

 At this time prominent players for the club were Henry Phillips, said to be the first wicket-keeper to dispense with a long stop, and Walter Humphreys, one of the last of the lob bowlers.
 Just before the turn of the century, Sussex entered the so-called Golden Era when the club could call upon players like Sir Aubrey Smith, later a Hollywood star, CB Fry, perhaps the greatest sporting all-rounder, and K.S.Ranjitsinhji, the future Prince of Nawanagar, whose batting exploits put thousands on the gate.
 Despite the batting talent at its disposal Sussex did not win the County Championship.